Esri/awesome-arcgis-developers/README.md

 - [arcgis-js-api-extent-helper](https://github.com/gavinr/arcgis-js-api-extent-helper) -  Web application to get the map extent JSON object for web apps in the ArcGIS API for JavaScript 4.x.
 - [esri-loader](https://github.com/Esri/esri-loader) - A tiny library to help you lazy-load the ArcGIS API for JavaScript (i.e. from the CDN) in applications built with popular JavaScript frameworks and bundlers.
 - [esri-loader-hooks](https://github.com/tomwayson/esri-loader-hooks) - Custom React hooks for using the ArcGIS API for JavaScript with esri-loader.
-- [mercator-geographic-converter](https://github.com/hhkaos/mercator-geographic-converter/) - Simple coordinates converter between Geographic units (latitude, longitude) and Mercator units (x, y).
+- [mercator-geographic-converter](https://github.com/hhkaos/mercator-geographic-converter/) - Simple coordinate converter between Geographic units (latitude, longitude) and Mercator units (x, y).
 - [react-sceneview](https://github.com/Esri/react-sceneview) - A simple Esri SceneView react component that builds on the ArcGIS API for JavaScript.

 ## Map and data exploration